 - Key preliminary data/results/proof of principle already obtained, e.g. in a pilot study.
-Ideally, a first publication demonstrating the high promise of your approach can be presented. - Risks and contingency strategies (what are significant risks and your plan B, why does the project have a favourable risk-gain-balance). - Explaining how you will validate the results of your project.
+Ideally, a first publication demonstrating the high promise of your approach can be presented. - Risks and contingency strategies: what are significant risks and your plan B, why does the project have a favourable risk-gain-balance - Explaining how you will validate the results of your project.
 E.g. how will you determine causality, as opposed to "only" correlation? → to show the explanatory power of your approach.

-- Any other important information to underscore the breakthrough potential of your proposal.
-For instance, reviewers frequently ask whether the results obtained in the ERC project will be generalizable. - One or a few high quality figure(s) can also be very helpful for B1, e.g. a flowchart to illustrate your approach. - Based on evaluation comments, we strongly recommend to also include a paragraph/sentence on the team composition in B1 (message: the necessary expertise will be assembled in your team), as well as a brief timeplan (1-2 sentences, or putting timing information in brackets, e.g. "aim 1...
+- Depending on the field, reviewers may also frequently ask whether the results obtained in the ERC project will be generalizable. - How will you measure success of your project? - One or a few high quality figure(s)/charts can be very helpful for B1 (and B2), e.g. a flowchart to illustrate your approach. - Based on evaluation comments, we strongly recommend to also include a short paragraph/sentence on the team composition in B1 (message: the necessary expertise will be assembled in your team), as well as a brief timeplan (1-2 sentences, or putting timing information in brackets, e.g. "aim 1...
 [Year 1-3]" / "key intermediate goal x [Year 3]").
-More details on these aspects should be provided in B2. - References to literature should be included.
+More details on these aspects should be provided in B2, including the resources section. - References to literature should be included.
 They do not count towards the five pages-limit.
 The references in B1 may also support Panel Members in selecting the external referees to evaluate the proposal in step 2 of the evaluation.